pycom/pycom-documentation/content/firmwareapi/pycom/expansionboards/_index.md

 ---
 As the development for these devices are on going with additional features being added, every week, it is essential to ensure you frequently check for updates on the Pytrack/Pysense/Pyscan.
 As well as updating the device firmware, it is important to check the [GitHub repository](https://github.com/pycom/pycom-libraries) for the respective library files as they as also being updated, to include additional features/functionality.

-{{% hint style="info" %}}
-Please note that updated libraries are available for the Pytrack 2.0 X and Pysense 2.0 X in the pytrack-2 and pysense-2 directories on GitHub.
+> Please note that updated libraries are available for the Pytrack 2.0 X and Pysense 2.0 X in the pytrack-2 and pysense-2 directories on GitHub.
 These new libraries will allow you to use the new additional features.
-{{% /hint %}}

 ## Uploading the Libraries to a Device

-These libraries should be uploaded to a device (LoPy, SiPy, WiPy 3.0, etc.) in the same process as a standard MicroPython library.
+These libraries should be uploaded to a device in the same process as a standard MicroPython library.
 The various `.py` files should be placed into the `/lib` folder on the device.

 Add as many or as few of the libraries that are required.